-But even though WalletHub’s editors have done the work to highlight the best student credit cards on the market, you still have to decide which offer is right for your particular needs.
-And these rules of thumb will help you pinpoint that plastic.
+Fortunately, WalletHub’s editors have done the work to highlight the best student credit cards on the market.
+You just have to decide which offer is right for your particular needs.

 Best Credit Cards for College Students Compared